wpshopify/docs/getting-started/features.md

 ## Built-in cart experience

 WP Shopify comes with a built-in cart experience.
-The cart has a slide-out affect which you can see on [our demo page](http://demo.wpshop.io).
+The cart has a slide-out effect which you can see on [our demo page](http://demo.wpshop.io).
+The cart does not have a dedicated page.

 When the user is ready to pay and click "Checkout", they're taken to the default Shopify checkout page like normal.